Hello. I'm Fabien Petit.

 Working Paper

-Abstract: This paper shows how life events change values and social identity when both are endogenous, that is when individuals identify with a social group based on shared values.
-When a life event occurs, it introduces new information that can change a value central to social identity, leading to a misalignment with the group's values.
-Consequently, individuals identify with a new group, realigning all their values, including those initially unaffected by the change, thus generating spillover effects across values.
-Using cohort data, I find that i) life events, such as parenthood, sickness, and unemployment, significantly alter both values and social identity; and that ii) spillover effects across values are substantial, contributing to a third of the observed change in values.
+Abstract: This paper explores how life events change values and social identity when both are endogenous, i.e. when individuals identify with a social group based on shared values.
+Life events may introduce new information that shifts a value central to their social identity, misaligning individuals with their current social group’s values.
+Consequently, individuals may align with a new group, affecting previously unchanged values and creating spillover effects.
+Using cohort data, I find that life events, such as parenthood or sickness, significantly alter values and social identity.
+Overlooking the interdependence between values underestimates the extent to which life experiences affect individuals.

 Automation and Employment over the Technology Life Cycle